How Do Meiosis I And Ii Contribute To Genetic Variation

 Genetic variation is the raw material for evolution.
 Without it, populations would not be able to adapt to changing environments.

-- Disease Resistance: Genetic variation can also provide resistance to diseases.
+• Disease Resistance: Genetic variation can also provide resistance to diseases.
 If all individuals in a population were genetically identical, a single disease could wipe out the entire population.
-However, if there is genetic variation, some individuals may possess genes that make them resistant to the disease.
+Still, if there is genetic variation, some individuals may possess genes that make them resistant to the disease.

 Meiosis and Genetic Disorders

 Errors during meiosis can lead to gametes with an abnormal number of chromosomes.
 This condition is called aneuploidy.
-When an aneuploid gamete fuses with a normal gamete during fertilization, the resulting offspring will have an abnormal number of chromosomes.
+Here's the thing — when an aneuploid gamete fuses with a normal gamete during fertilization, the resulting offspring will have an abnormal number of chromosomes.
 This can lead to a variety of genetic disorders.

 These disorders highlight the importance of accurate chromosome segregation during meiosis.